Ivan-engunsw/etch-a-sketch/README.md

 # etch-a-sketch

-Completed basic implementation of etch-a-sketch where the grid's blocks changes color when the user's mouse hovers over the blocks.
-The user can also change the size of the grid using the change size button.
+This is an implementation of etch-a-sketch where the grid's blocks changes color when the user holds down their mouse.
+The user can also change the size of the grid using the change size button and the color using the color picker.